syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 ## Hyperlink item

-The `HyperlinkItem` is used to send a URL as a item.
+The [AssistHyperlinkItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistHyperlinkItem.html) is used to send a [URL](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistHyperlinkItem.html#Syncfusion_Maui_AIAssistView_AssistHyperlinkItem_Url) as a item.
 Along with the link, the thumbnail, title, and description of the URL are automatically fetched and displayed.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="23" %}